Vizucom/product_import_vendor_cart/README.rst

 Installation
 ============
+* Install the xlrd library with pip install xlrd
-* Just install this module
+* Install this module

 Configuration
 =============